-The officeholders received no 'non cash' benefits (30 June 2018: \$nil).
-No officeholder of the Branch during the period and/or the prior period declared any material personal interest in a matter that he/she has or did acquire, or a relative of the officeholder has or did acquire.
-Personal interests and directorships are disclosed in the Operating Report.
+The officeholders/other employees received no 'non cash' benefits (30 June 2018: \$nil).
+No officeholder/other employee of the Branch during the year and/or the prior year had any material personal interest in a matter that he/she has or did acquire, or a relative of the officeholder/other employee has or did acquire.

-No officeholder or officer of the Branch (this period or last period) received any remuneration because they were a member of, or held position with a Board or other organisation because:- b.
-Names and positions held by key management personnel at any time during the period ended 31 December 2018:
+No officeholder or other employee of the Branch (this year or last year) except as disclosed, received any remuneration because they were a member of, or held a position with a Board or other organisation because:- b.
+Names and positions held by key management personnel in office at any time during the year

-- i) The officeholder held such a position with the Board or other organisation only because they were an officeholder of the Branch; or - ii) They were nominated for the position by the Branch; or - iii) They received remuneration from any third party, in connection with the performance of their duties as an officeholder of the Branch.
+- i) The officeholder or other employee held such a position with the Board or peak council only because they were an officeholder of the Branch; or - ii) They were nominated for the position by the Branch; or - iii) They received remuneration from any third party, in connection with the performance of their duties as an officeholder of the Branch.